 In this example:

-The message will be sent from: originalSender@senderDomain.tld .
+The message will be sent from this address: originalSender@senderDomain.tld.

 A cPanel server with the SRS feature turned ON is hosting originalRecipient@OrigRecipient.tld.

 When the message arrives at the cPanel server that hosts email for originalRecipient@OrigRecipient.tld, the SRS feature will add the following Return-Path header before forwarding the message to forwardRecipient@FwdRecipient.tld:

 The following breaks down the SRS Return-Path header piece by piece: